jayzheng98/jayzheng98.github.io/_projects/project1.md

 **1.** Works above are actually regular setups of an LTE network.
 To achieve the malicious relay, we have to modify the source code of LTE stacks running on our pseudo-relay device

-**2.** Due to the sensitivity of this project, I cannot show the specific modification process here, but can only briefly describe the steps from a very **abstract level**
+**2.** Due to the sensitivity of this project, I cannot show the specific modification process here, but can only briefly describe the steps from a very **abstract level:**
  - ***AM (Before RRC reconfiguration)***
    - *Find interfaces that belong to "AM mode" between RLC and PDCP in the source code*
    - *Insert Socket functions to relay data that flow through the interface*